galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 We now have a table with 20 lines corresponding to the most differentially expressed genes.
 And for each of the gene, we have its id, its mean normalized counts (averaged over all samples from both conditions), its log<sub>2</sub>FC and other information.

-We could plot the log<sub>2</sub>FC for the different genes, but here we would like to look at the heatmap with the read counts for these genes in the different samples.
-So we need to extract the read counts for these genes.
+We could plot the log<sub>2</sub>FC for the different genes, but here we would like to look at a heatmap of expression for these genes in the different samples.
+So we need to extract the normalized counts for these genes.

-We will join the normalized count table generated by DESeq with the table we just generated to conserved in the normalized count table only the lines corresponding to the most differentially expressed genes
+We will join the normalized count table generated by DESeq with the table we just generated, to conserve only the lines corresponding to the 20 most differentially expressed genes.

-> ### {% icon hands_on %} Hands-on: Extract the normalized counts of most differentially expressed genes in the different samples
+> ### {% icon hands_on %} Hands-on: Extract the normalized counts of the 20 most differentially expressed genes
 >
 > 1. **Join two Datasets** {% icon tool %}: Join the two files
 >    - "Join" to the normalized count table generated by DESeq2